Basic CARE OF THE Intact PENIS

 A soak in a warm bath is all that is needed.

-“Soap irritates mucosal tissue and dries it out… Don’t wash your baby’s foreskin with soap… just rinse the outside of the penis gently, from body to tip, as you would wash a finger,” explains Dr. Adrienne Carmack in her book, The Good Mommy’s Guide to Her little Boy’s Penis.
+“Soap irritates mucosal tissue and dries it out… Don’t wash your baby’s foreskin with soap… just rinse the outside of the penis gently, from body to tip, as you would wash a finger,” explains Dr. Adrienne Carmack, board-certified urologist and parent.

 The Canadian Urological Association describes, “The uncircumcised penis requires no special care… It is important not to retract the foreskin forcefully for any reason.
 Some parents feel the need to pull the foreskin back to ‘clean under it.’
 Since the young boy’s inner foreskin and the glans are initially fused, there is no space to clean.”

-Doctors Opposing Circumcision details that boys and girls, “… needs only warm water gently applied to the outer, visible portions of his or her genitalia… No intrusive or interior cleaning of the genitalia . . . is ever needed or desirable, and aggressive hygiene is destructive of developing tissue and natural flora, and is harmful as well as painful.”
+Doctors Opposing Circumcision details that any child, regardless of gender, “… needs only warm water gently applied to the outer, visible portions of [their] genitalia… No intrusive or interior cleaning of the genitalia . . . is ever needed or desirable, and aggressive hygiene is destructive of developing tissue and natural flora, and is harmful as well as painful.”

 Once a person's foreskin has become retractable, they can simply pull back the foreskin and rinse with water, no soap, when bathing/showering.
 While this step can be suggested if a child is retractable before puberty, it should not be forced, as it still might cause discomfort to pull back the foreskin.